 5. Support and knowledge are built-in

 There is no need to go for answers or hire out to supplement your team; SDKs come preloaded with knowledge in the code already created, as well as the necessary support documentation.

 Making the same components over and over again while building an app is a waste of resources unless your app's concept is unique.
-If your programme relies on standard features like login authentication or interaction with location services, developing everything from scratch is virtually pointless - you can utilize an SDK for that.
+If your programm relies on standard features like login authentication or interaction with location services, developing everything from scratch is virtually pointless - you can utilize an SDK for that.
 This will considerably improve your organization's resource use.

 Mobile SDKs in the Market

 Appflow.ai is a subscription analytics tool that can help you boost income and subscribers.
 It gathers the data you have in your app like trials, installs, purchases, income, refunds, and much more to generate meaningful app analytics.
 Appflow.ai includes both iOS and Android analytics.
-To enhance the sales performance model and raise your monthly subscription income, different data states and subscriber groups are compared, assessed by different data relations.
-The following are some important and useful features of Appflow.ai .
+To enhance the sales performance model and raise your monthly subscription income, different data states and subscriber groups are compared, and assessed by different data relations.
+The following are some important and useful features of Appflow.ai.

-- Analytics: Appflow Analytics is a built-in analytics SDK tool that provides you with simple charts in real-time.
+- Analytics: Appflow Analytics is a built-in analytics SDK tool that provides you with simple charts in real time.
 It integrates with Android or iOS analytics to provide you with a full collection of data with which decisions are made.